Do I have to have a bachelor's degree in engineering in order to apply to one of your programs?

 Do you offer evening and weekend graduate courses?

 No, we do not offer evening or weekend courses.
-At Penn Engineering, the latest courses of the day typically begin at 4:30p.
+The latest courses typically begin at 4:30 p.m.
 Some of our programs allow students to take courses at other schools within the University which may have later start times.

 Is there a non-degree option?